Jahia/jahia-nextjs-initiative/README.md

 ### Headless challenges : Edit and Preview

-With headless CMS editing and previewing HTML page is not trivial for developers and contributors :
+With headless CMS, editing and previewing HTML page is not trivial for developers and contributors :
-- from developer point of view you have to add a specific button to your app, to enable or disable the preview.
+- from developer point of view, you have to add a specific button to your app, to enable or disable the preview.
 - from contributor point of view, you cannot edit the content in the HTML page, sometime worth the notion of page doesn't exist and the preview mechanism is not easy.

-Even if Jahia can be used as an headless CMS it is in the CMS market for a wild and as a long experience in content management, it is especially recognized to provide a good contributor experience.
+Even if Jahia can be used as an headless CMS, it is in the CMS market for a wild and has a long experience in content management.
+Thus, it is especially recognized to provide a good contributor experience.
-From its experience Jahia can offer the best of tow worlds, offert to the contributor the same experience to contribute and preview an headless website as it was in a traditional website rendered directly by the CMS.
+Based in its experience, Jahia can offer the best of two worlds, offer to the contributor the same experience to contribute and preview an headless website as it was for a traditional website rendered directly by the CMS.

 |Traditional Edit Experience|Headless Edit Experience|